Aluminum Loss Or Gain Of Electrons

 To reach eight valence electrons, aluminum would need to gain five more.
 This is highly unfavorable for two main reasons:

 1. Charge Imbalance: Adding five negatively charged electrons to an atom with only 13 positively charged protons would create an ion with a -5 charge (Al⁵⁻).
-Such a high negative charge is extremely unstable in a macroscopic sample; the repulsive forces between the excess electrons would be enormous.
+Think about it: such a high negative charge is extremely unstable in a macroscopic sample; the repulsive forces between the excess electrons would be enormous.
+2. Day to day, Nuclear Attraction: The 13 protons in the nucleus do not have enough positive charge to effectively hold onto five additional electrons with any permanence.
+The attraction simply isn't strong enough.

 The Process in Action: Ionization Energy